exercism/v3/languages/csharp/exercises/concept/namespaces/.docs/after.md

 - There is no equivalent with C# of importing specific types.
 - `using static` and `import static` are equivalent.
 - Unlike Java packages C# [assemblies][assemblies] have no impact on access levels but like the relationship between packages and jars they can span multiple assemblies.
-- The relationship between file system and packages is not reflected in C#'s namespaces.
+- The relationship between file system and fully qualified class names is not reflected in C#'s namespaces although it is good practice where possible to give a file the same name as the principal class it contains.

 #### Reference